Muath4/DSND-Project-1/README.md

-# DSND-Project-1
+# Stack Overflow Data Insights
+## Installations
+* pandas
+* Matplotlib

+## Project Motivation
-In this project we will answer some question about Stack Overflow Data.
-And these quesions are:<br/>
+In this project I interseted about some details as I am a developer too, so we will answer some question about Stack Overflow Data.
+And these quesions are:
-  1- What is the country that has the most people in the data?<br/>
+* What is the country that has the most people in the data?
-  2- What is the mean of the salaries?<br/>
+* What is the mean of the salaries?
-  3- For web developers; What is the most type that they do?
+* For web developers; What is the most type that they do?

+## Medium Blog Post
+Detailed insights can be found <a href="https://medium.com/@stephanieirvine15/how-data-will-make-you-drink-wine-differently-c59d669831a1" rel="nofollow">here</a>

+## Acknowledgements
+Acknowledgement should go to Kaggle for providing the dataset.